OverLordGoldDragon/ssqueezepy/tests/ridge_extract_readme/README.md

-# Frequency_ridge_tracking
+# Frequency_ridge_extraction
-Ridge tracking extracts the N (user selected integer) most prominent frequency ridges from a Time-frequency representation.
+Extracts the N (user selected integer) most prominent frequency ridges from a time-frequency representation.

 The method is based on a forward-backward greedy path optimization algorithm that penalises frequency jumps similar to the MATLAB function 'tfridge' (https://de.mathworks.com/help/signal/ref/tfridge.html).